watch-connectivity/react-native-watch-connectivity/README.md

 npm install react-native-watch-connectivity
 ```

+### Link

 First of all you'll need to link the library to your iOS project.
 You can do this automatically by using:

 ```bash
 react-native link
 ```

+#### Manual Linking

-Or else you can do this manually by adding  `node_modules/react-native-watch-connectivity/RNWatch.xcodeproj` to your project and ensuring that libRNWatch.a is present in the **Link Binary With Libraries** build phase.
+Or you can link the library manually by adding  `node_modules/react-native-watch-connectivity/ios/RNWatch.xcodeproj` to your project and ensuring that libRNWatch.a is present in the **Link Binary With Libraries** build phase.

 Alternatively, if you're using CocoaPods, you can add the following to your Podfile: